silicontalks/raildoc/docs/index.rst

 ======================================================================

 It is an open source project for integrated circuits design.
-The project first open source a RAIL libary and a tutorial to get startted.
+The project first releases a 65nm-based RAIL cell libary and a tutorial to complete a simple RAIL design on September 2018.

 Contents: